 "Of all the virtues we can learn, no trait is more useful, more essential for survival, and more likely to improve the quality of life than the ability to transform adversity into an enjoyable challenge." -Mihaly Csikszentmihalyi

-In this five-week online short course, you will be able to:
+In this four-week online short course, you will be able to:

 - explain the importance of foster resilience, both personally and professionally;

 - identify your capacity for resilience and areas you need to grow;